 When the Going Gets Tough: Understanding and Overcoming Constipation

 Constipation is a common gastrointestinal complaint often encountered in healthcare practices.
 While it's not the most glamorous topic, it’s something nearly everyone experiences at some point.
+At Florida Functional Med, we take a root-cause approach to identify why your gut may be underperforming, not just mask symtoms.
 Certain conditions make constipation more likely, with about 33% of people over 60 reporting issues.

 Chronic constipation can significantly affect your health, causing discomfort, bloating, and even impacting your energy levels and mood.
 For those managing conditions such as diabetes or IBS, maintaining optimal gut health is crucial for overall well-being.